-If a child or young person refuses to take medicine, staff should not force them to do so, but should note this in the child or young person's record and follow the agreed procedures.
-Parents should be informed of the refusal on the sameday.
+If a child refuses to take medicine, staff should not force them to do so, but should note this in the child's record and follow the agreed procedures.
+Parents should be informed of the refusal on the same day.

-Educational and off site Visits
+Educational Visits

-The company will consider what reasonable adjustments they might need to make to enable children and young people with medical needs to participate fully and safely on visits.
-This might include reviewing and revising the visits policy and procedures so that planning arrangements will include the necessary steps to include children and young people with medical needs.
-It might also include risk assessments for such children and young people.
+The Organisation will consider what reasonable adjustments they might need to make to enable children with medical needs to participate fully and safely on visits.
+This might include reviewing and revising the visits policy and procedures so that planning arrangements will include the necessary steps to include children with medical needs.
+It might also include risk assessments for such children.

 Sometimes additional safety measures may need to be taken for outside visits.
-It may be that an additional supervisor, a parent or another volunteer might be needed to accompany a particular child or young person.
+It may be that an additional supervisor, a parent or another volunteer might be needed to accompany a particular child.
 Arrangements for taking any necessary medicines will also need to be taken into consideration.
 Staff supervising visits should always be aware of any medical needs and relevant emergency procedures.
 Copies of health care plans should be taken on visits in the event of the information being needed in an emergency.